 Because of the many AWM styles available, the subject matter can quickly become very complex.
 Different types of AWM wire may have different temperature ratings, voltage ratings, insulation types, colors, sizes, and lengths.

-Different types of AWM wire may have different UL numbers, which makes things even more complicated.
-For example, UL 1007 wire is a common AWM wire type with a voltage rating of 300 V and a temperature rating of 80°C. UL 1015 wire is another common AWM wire type with a voltage rating of 600 V and a temperature rating of 105°C.
+Different types of AWM wire may have different UL numbers, which further complicates matters.
+For example, UL 1007 wire is a common AWM wire type with a 300 V voltage rating and an 80 °C temperature rating.
+UL 1015 wire is another common AWM wire type with a 600 V voltage rating and a 105 °C temperature rating.

 Importance of Choosing the Right AWM Wire

-Choosing the appropriate type of AWM wire for your application is imperative to ensure it meets your needs and complies with relevant safety standards.
+Choosing the appropriate type of AWM wire for your application is essential to ensure it meets your requirements and complies with applicable safety standards.
 If you are unsure which AWM wire is right for your application, consult a qualified professional.

 Romtronic’s Expertise in AWM Cable Assemblies